rigtorp/HashMap/README.md

 - Iterators are invalidated on all modifying operations.
 - It's invalid to perform any operations with the empty key.
 - Destructors are not called on `erase`.
+- Extensions for lookups using related key types.

 Member functions: